BetonQuest/BetonQuest/documentation/Participate/SetupIDE.md

     === "PMD"
         Visit the <a href="https://pmd.github.io/latest/" target="_blank">**PMD Page**</a> for general info.
         <br><br>
+        PMD mainly checks for code smells.
+PMD' errors look like this:
         ````
         [ERROR] Failed to execute goal org.apache.maven.plugins:maven-pmd-plugin:3.14.0:check (default) on project betonquest: You have 1 PMD violation.
         ````